 The future belongs to she who creates it.

-A new project designed with black, brown, indigenous, and API girls at the center, Sheectricity is a girls' empowerment ecosystem that brings together technology, culture, and community to create safe and nurturing online and in-person environments for girls to learn, grow, innovate, and lead.
-Through interactive online tools and in-person experiences, SheLectricity girls engage in Creativity, Personal Development, STEAM-based learning, Entrepreneurship, and Network Building.
+A project to help empower Black, Brown, Indigenous, AAPI girls, and genderqueer folks, Shelectricity brings together technology, culture, and community to create safe and nurturing online and in-person environments for girls and youth to learn, grow, innovate, and lead.

-We are fortunate to have been joined by additional Funding Partners including The Will and Jada Smith Family Foundation, The Roberta Flack Foundation, Michael Stars Foundation, the Ms. Foundation for Women, and the Womens Foundation of Greater Mempis through their Young Women's Initiative/Young Women's Advisory Council work .
+With initial "seed" funding from NOVO Foundation Shelectricity launched the Youth Leadership Council and designed the Shelectricity community platform.
+We are fortunate to have been joined by additional funding partners including The Will and Jada Smith Family Foundation, The Roberta Flack Foundation, The Michael Stars Foundation, The Ms. Foundation for Women, Grantmakers For Girls of Color, The Emergent Fund, The Urgent Action Fund and the Women's Foundation of Greater Memphis through their Young Women's Initiative/Young Women's Advisory Council work.

 SheLectricity is the brainchild of Anasa Troutman.